Mattia2700/ais-markdowns/ml/first_part/Statistical Estimation Theory.md

 ## Statistical Model Selection

 Before a signal reaches the sensor, it is affected by the propagation medium, which introduces noise in the signal.
 The sensor itself also introduces noise, and the pre-processing and feature extraction steps can also introduce noise.
-Basiccaly, before classyfing the signal, we have to decide which statistical model to use to describe the data ($p(x|\theta)$).
+Basically, before classyfing the signal, we have to decide which statistical model to use to describe the data ($p(x|\theta)$).

 We have:
 - \[Generalized\] Gaussian model